GordonBGood/elmplus-docs/RFC-FirExt.md

 ## Summary

-As can be seen above, there aren't all that many changes that affect the syntax to make using Fir much different than using Elm, with the major one being the "type class" feature of using `capability`'s to be able to use general functions without limiting the Module/Type with which they work, which feels something like having function overloading as used in other languages.
+As can be seen above, there aren't all that many changes that affect the syntax to make using Fir much different than using Elm, with the major one being the "type class" feature of using `Ability`'s to be able to use general functions without limiting the Module/Type with which they work, which feels something like having function overloading as used in other languages.

 ## Appendix

-### **Examples Using and Not Using `capability`'s**
+### **Examples Using and Not Using `Ability`'s**

 To be provided...